ibexa/documentation-developer/docs/tutorials/enterprise_beginner/1_getting_your_starter_website.md

     - { resource: image_variations.yml }
 ```

+In `web/assets` folder create:

-Create an `assets/css` subfolder in the `web` folder and add this stylesheet file to it: [`style.css`](https://github.com/ezsystems/ezstudio-beginner-tutorial/blob/step1/web/assets/css/style.css).
+- a `css` subfolder and add this stylesheet file to it: [`style.css`](https://github.com/ezsystems/ezstudio-beginner-tutorial/blob/step1/web/assets/css/style.css)

-Create an `images` folder under `web/assets` and add the [`header.jpg`](https://github.com/ezsystems/ezstudio-beginner-tutorial/blob/step1/web/assets/images/header.jpg) file to it.
+- an `images` subfolder and add the [`header.jpg`](https://github.com/ezsystems/ezstudio-beginner-tutorial/blob/step1/web/assets/images/header.jpg) file to it

-In the `src/AppBundle` folder create a `QueryType` subfolder and add `LocationChildrenQueryType.php` to it.
+In `src/AppBundle` folder create a `QueryType` subfolder and add [`LocationChildrenQueryType.php`](https://github.com/ezsystems/ezplatform-ee-beginner-tutorial/blob/step1/src/AppBundle/QueryType/LocationChildrenQueryType.php) to it.
 This file allows your folders to display all content that they contain (read up on it [in the documentation](../../guide/content_rendering.md#query-controller)).

-Finally, add the following files in `src/`, to create dynamic links in the top menu:
+Finally, add the following files to `src/AppBundle`, to create dynamic links in the top menu:

 - [`Controller/MenuController.php`](https://github.com/ezsystems/ezstudio-beginner-tutorial/blob/step1/src/AppBundle/Controller/MenuController.php)
 - [`DependencyInjection/AppExtension.php`](https://github.com/ezsystems/ezstudio-beginner-tutorial/blob/step1/src/AppBundle/DependencyInjection/AppExtension.php)
 - [`QueryType/MenuQueryType.php`](https://github.com/ezsystems/ezstudio-beginner-tutorial/blob/step1/src/AppBundle/QueryType/MenuQueryType.php)
 - [`Resources/config/services.yml`](https://github.com/ezsystems/ezstudio-beginner-tutorial/blob/step1/src/AppBundle/Resources/config/services.yml)

-All the files we've placed in `src/`are not the scope of this tutorial and we won't go here into detail on how they work.
+All the files you've placed in `src/AppBundle` are not the scope of this tutorial and we won't go here into detail on how they work.

-This is what the structure of the new and modified files should look like (excluding preexisting files):
+This is what the structure of the new and modified files should look like (excluding pre-existing files):

 ![File structure](img/enterprise_tut_file_structure.png)

-### 4. Create content
+### Create content

-Now return to the app and create some content for your website.
+Now return to the back office and create some content for your website.

-First, make three Folders under the Home Content item.
-Call them All Articles, Dog Breed Catalog and All Tips.
+First, make three Folders under the `Content/Content structure` tab.
+Call them 'All Articles', 'Dog Breed Catalog' and 'All Tips'.
+Remember that you save and close them by using 'Publish' button.

-Next, create a few Content items of proper Content Types in each of these folders:
+Next, create a few Content items of proper content types in each of these folders:

-- 6 Articles (at least, to best see the effects of Schedule blocks that we will deal with in step 3.)
+- 6 Articles (at least, to best see the effects of Schedule blocks that we will create in step 3.)
 - 3 Dog Breeds
 - 3 Tips

+#### Add images

- When you need an image, preferably use one from our [image pack](img/photos.zip), as this will let you compare the effect of your work to screenshots in the tutorial text.
+When you need an image, preferably use one from [image pack](img/photos.zip), this will let you compare effects of your work to screenshots in the tutorial.

 At this point you are ready to proceed with the next step.